 (Disclaimer: I denounce a pure immigration ban.
 Trump’s executive order is flawed, and it is rightfully being criticized.
 This post is for informational purposes only.)

-Some people have been asking why Trump’s recent “Muslim ban” only includes certain countries.
+Some people asked why Trump’s recent “Muslim ban” only includes certain countries.
 A fair question.
-Other people, like David Frum at The Atlantic, pointed how if this is meant to deter radial Islamic terrorism, then it’s a highly ineffective ban.
+Others, like David Frum at The Atlantic, pointed out how if this is meant to deter radial Islamic terrorism, then it’s an ineffective ban.
 Why did the Trump administration choose these 7 countries?

 The countries in question, for reference: Syria, Iraq, Iran, Sudan, Libya, Somalia, and Yemen.

 If you’ve paid really close attention to the news over the past couple of years, and have a good memory, you’ll recognize that those countries have been grouped together before.
 The Obama administration singled them out for travel restrictions.

 So if you’re asking why Trump picked those 7 countries for his ban: Trump didn’t pick them.
 All Trump did was take an already-existing list and expand on the restrictions.
 If the recent immigration ban ends up as a court case, the Trump administration will try to cite the previous administration’s actions as precedent.

 It isn’t a “Muslim ban” either.
 If it was, a lot more countries would be included.